gsuuon/model.nvim/README.md

   - append/replace/insert modes
 - 🦜 Chat in `mchat` filetype buffer
   - edit settings or messages at any point
+  - take conversations to different models
   - basic syntax highlights and folds
-  - can switch to different models
-  - save/load/run chat buffer as is

 ### Contents
 - [Setup](#-setup)